asafers/My-Portfolio-Website-2/README.md

 -15/01 Initial HTML
 -16/01 Header, skill layout and inital style
 -18/01 FAQ and skills layout.
-FAQ JS not working -23/01 Many styles provided.
+FAQ JS not working -23/01 Each section styles refined.
 Animations fixed.
 Need to work on the skills section and fine tune the font.
+-24/01 Skill section done.
+Modified font.